Zilliqa/dev-portal-old/docs/api-websocket.md

 }
 ```

-The following error messages will be applied to all kinds of query if being invalid:
+The following error message applies to all kinds of invalid queries:

 - **invalid query field**.
-Which tells the client if the query is invalid, it could be not found, empty, malformed, or not available
+This informs the client that the query is invalid, cannot be found, empty, malformed, or not available.

 ## Message encoding